browserengineering/book/book/embeds.md

-[^postmessage-demo]: In [this demo](examples/example15-iframe.html), for example, you should see "Message received from iframe: This is the contents of postMessage." printed to the console.^[This particular example uses a same-origin postMessage.
-You can test cross-origin locally by starting two local HTTP servers on different ports, then changing the URL of the `example15-img.html` iframe document to point to the second port.]
+[^postmessage-demo]: In [this demo](examples/example15-iframe.html), for example, you should see "Message received from iframe: This is the contents of postMessage." printed to the console.
+(This particular example uses a same-origin postMessage.
+You can test cross-origin locally by starting two local HTTP servers on different ports, then changing the URL of the `example15-img.html` iframe document to point to the second port.)

 ::: {.further}
 Ads are commonly served with iframes and are big users of the web's